How to visit Lake O'Hara in one day

 SUNSCREEN and SUN PROTECTION – The high altitudes may trick you!

 FIRST AID KIT – Often forgotten by hikers, a first aid kit is an absolute must on ANY day hike.
 We usually bring hiking essentials (such as blister plasters or wound medication cream) as well as painkillers.

-CAMERA and other electronics – We use a Canon EOS 80D, Go Pro HERO 7 Black and DJI Spark Drone for all our travels.
-Even though drones are not allowed in the Canadian Rockies (learn more about the best travel drones), there are plenty of elevated viewpoints with incredible views over the lakes and region.
+CAMERA and other electronics – We use a Canon EOS 80D and a Go Pro HERO 8 Black for all our travels.
+We also have a drone, but drones are not allowed in the Canadian Rockies (learn more about the best travel drones), there are plenty of elevated viewpoints with incredible views over the lakes and region.

 Lake O’Hara Responsible Travel

 Knowing that Lake O’Hara is an extremely fragile and sensitive environment, it is important to obey the Parks Canada rules and travel responsibly at ALL TIMES.
 We encourage you to help protect and preserve these out-of-this-world natural landscapes.

 The following guidelines apply to the Lake O’Hara region: